oddbyte/opm/README.md

-# Odd Package Manager - A rootless package manager, made to work with as little as possible
+# Odd Package Manager
+A lightweight package manager for odd systems

+This package manager is completely rootless

+View the repository on the opm website, https://opm.oddbyte.dev

 # WARNING
 ### THIS IS *ALPHA* SOFTWARE.
 EXPECT BREAKING CHANGES TO OCCUR WITHOUT NOTICE.